Good bosses have strong organizational skills. Good bosses have solid decision-making skills. Good bosses get important things done.

 Everyone likes to feel a part of something bigger.
-Everyone loves to feel that sense of teamwork and esprit de corps that turns a group of individuals into a real team.
+Everyone loves to feel that sense of teamwork and esprit de corps that turn a group of individuals into a real team.

 The best missions involve making a real impact on the lives of the customers you serve.
 Let employees know what you want to achieve for your business, for your customers, and even your community.
 And if you can, let them create a few missions of their own.

-Feeling a true purpose starts with knowing what to care about and, more importantly, why to care.
+Feeling a true purpose starts with knowing what to care about and, more important, why to care.

 Engaged employees have ideas; take away opportunities for them to make suggestions, or instantly disregard their ideas without consideration, and they immediately disengage.

 That's why exceptional bosses make it incredibly easy for employees to offer suggestions.
 They ask leading questions.
 They probe gently.
 They help employees feel comfortable proposing new ways to get things done.
 When an idea isn't feasible, they always take the time to explain why.

 Great bosses know that employees who make suggestions care about the company, so they ensure those employees know their input is valued--and appreciated.